What is humane education?

 PAWS is working hard to reverse statistics like these in our community, by nurturing the empathy inherent in every child so they will in turn, show compassion toward animals and each other.

-PAWS’ programs bring community leaders into the classroom, broaden career horizons for students and meet character education mandates and Washington State Essential Academic Learning Requirements.
-PAWS’ programs help Scout and group leaders in meeting badge requirements and introducing youth to charities and community services.
+PAWS’ programs bring community leaders into the classroom, broaden career horizons for students and meet character education mandates and Washington science standards.

-There is a critical need for humane education in the greater Seattle area, and the PAWS Humane Education Program provides tangible benefits to the community.
-An opinion survey is administered to all children at the beginning and end of PAWS' most in-depth humane education program Kids Who Care.
+There is a critical need for humane education in the greater Seattle area, and the PAWS Kids Who Care program provides tangible benefits to the community.
+An opinion survey is administered to all children at the beginning and end of PAWS' most in-depth humane education program.

 The survey has two goals.
 The first one is to discover the current knowledge base and opinions on various animal-related issues, which helps in preparation of following classes.
 The second one is to provide an evaluation tool, measuring the success of the goals of the program.
 Current opinion surveys have revealed marked attitudinal changes in key areas.